validator/validator/CONTRIBUTING.md

 * `python ./checker.py build test` (to build and test)
 * `python ./checker.py run` (to run only)

+## Running e2e tests

+The project includes Playwright end-to-end tests for the web-based checker UI, located in the `e2e/` directory.
+To set up and run those tests, do the following:

+1. Install [pnpm](https://pnpm.io/installation), if you don't have it.

+2. Install dependencies and Playwright:

+        pnpm install
+        pnpm exec playwright install chromium

+3. Run the e2e tests:

+        python ./checker.py e2e-tests

+The e2e tests are also automatically run when you run `python ./checker.py test` (if Playwright is available).

 ## Commit-message title prefixes

 The project follows a convention of requiring commit-message titles to start with “type” prefixes; in particular: